Yelp/Tron/docs/config.rst

 Jobs and Actions
 ----------------

+**jobs**
+    List of jobs for Tron to manage.
 See :doc:`jobs` for the options available to jobs and their actions.

 Services
 --------

+**services**
+    List of services for Tron to manage.
 See :doc:`services` for the options available to services.